 Correctors

-Nearly 90 percent of people with CF have at least one copy of the F508del mutation, which prevents the CFTR protein from forming the right shape.
-Corrector drugs help the CFTR protein to form the right shape, traffic to the cell surface, and stay there longer.
-But, even with correctors, only some of the CFTR protein reaches the cell surface.
+About 85 percent of people with CF in the Patient Registry have at least one copy of the F508del mutation, which prevents the CFTR protein from folding into the right shape.
+Corrector drugs help the CFTR protein form the right shape, traffic to the cell surface, and stay there longer; however, the correctors aren't able to completely fix the folding problem in the CFTR protein.
+For this reason, only some of the CFTR protein reaches the cell surface.
 Additionally, the proteins that do reach the cell surface do not open sufficiently to allow chloride to pass out of the cell.

-But, if a corrector(s) is used in combination with a potentiator -- such as ivacaftor -- to hold the gate on the CFTR protein open, enough chloride can then flow to reduce the symptoms of CF. In the newest modulator on the market, the correctors elexacaftor and tezacaftor were combined with ivacaftor to form Trikafta®, a triple combination that can be used to treat people with CF who have at least one copy of the F508del mutation (regardless of their second mutation) or at least one copy of 177 specified mutations.
+But, if a corrector(s) is used in combination with a potentiator — such as ivacaftor — to hold the gate on the CFTR protein open, enough chloride can then flow to reduce the symptoms of CF.

 Next-Generation Modulators